Trench Life in Silhouette

 Quite apart from the family history, the silhouette itself still fascinates me.
 The artist cut each child freehand with scissors, before embellishing them with gold paint and writing their name and age written underneath in pencil (you can click on it to see these details).
 Sadly, the artist omitted to sign the finished piece.
 This is a shame as he or she was obviously an artist of considerable skill and experience.
 The ages of the children date it to late 1907.
 Since this was before the family moved permanently to London, it may well have been cut in Santiago, Chile.

 Silhouettes have a deep connection with the Great War.
 The 1900’s saw a revival of interest in silhouette portraits all over Europe (and possibly also in Chile!)
-Street artist were cutting silhouettes in old city centres across Europe and sticking them onto blank postcards for visitors to send home.
+Street artists were cutting silhouettes in old city centres across Europe and sticking them onto blank postcards for visitors to send home.
 This lucrative trade ended abruptly in 1914 and many of these artists would have gone on to fight in the war.

 Trench Life in Silhouette